namanarora42/NutriSmart/README.md

 REST principles are followed in the development.
 All data processing (parsing, formatting, etc.) is done on the servlet to keep local CPU load at a minimum.

-Data is transerred between local storage and the web service i JSON format.
+Data is transerred between local storage and the web service in JSON format.

 ## Dashboard